babelomics/SFtool/README.md

 * **RR results** (Reproductive and Offspring Risk results) tab (if executed).
 It lists the variants detected in the sample corresponding to the reproductive and offspring risk category (previously described reproductive and offspring risk file), i.e., pathogenic or likely pathogenic variants are reported regardless of their zygosity or inheritance mode.
  For each variant, the same information mentioned earlier for personal risk is shown.
-* **FG results** (pharmacogenetic results) tab: It shows the chromosomal change, zygosity, gene, and rs of the variants detected in the sample that match the pharmacogenetic risk variants list.
+* **FG results** (pharmacogenetic results) tab (short report from pharmCAT): It shows the gene, the genotype (the identified haplotypes), the phenotype (predicted functional status) and the source (either CPIC or DPWG).
+Notice that two results can be given for each gene depending on the source.
+Additionally, the full report in HTML format is generated by pharmCAT in the same directory. variants list.
 Additionally, the "FG Diplotype-Phenotype" tab focuses on the 5 genes of interest for this category, with the diplotype and phenotype assigned to each gene.